Making API Calls

 Required Authentication Headers

-Every request must include your API key credentials:
+Every request must include your API key in the Authorization header:

 Example: GET Request